hpcc-systems/Medley/README.md

 Remember, the entity ID field is NOT part of your directive.

-If you want to consider all of these fields independently, without grouping or creating any string-based deletion neighborhoods, the fragmentation directive is a simple semi-colon delimited list of the six fields:
+If you want to consider all of these fields independently, without grouping or creating any string-based deletion neighborhoods, the field directive is a simple semi-colon delimited list of the six fields:

      fname;lname;street;city;state;postal;

-Note that a "field group" is defined as "one or more fields" so you have a fragmentation directive defining six field groups, even though each field group has only one field in it.
+Note that a "field group" is defined as "one or more fields" so you have a field directive defining six field groups, even though each field group has only one field in it.

 Now let's say that in the interest of precision, you want to consider the